 Insert a flexible cannula into the ear vein, fix it with tape and flush it with 0.9% NaCl solution.

-Inject 1 mL of Na-Heparin solution intravenously and flush with 0.9% NaCl solution.
+Inject 1 mL of Na-heparin solution intravenously and flush with 0.9% NaCl solution.

-Inject 0.2 mL of esketamine hydrochloride, flush again with 0.9% NaCl solution and inject thiopental until apnea.
+Inject 0.2 mL of esketamine hydrochloride, flush again with 0.9% NaCl solution and inject Na-thiopental until apnea.

 NOTE: Rabbit should not respond to the pedal withdrawal reflex.